 “It is always better to be sure that we cannot be harmed,than to assume that no one wants to harm us.”– Gyula Andrássy

-The Center for European Policy Analysis (CEPA), together with The Hungary Initiatives Foundation (HIF), is pleased to announce the third call for applications for the Andrássy National Security Fellowship – a six-month fellowship program aimed at cultivating the next generation of Hungarian strategic thinkers committed to strengthening ties between Hungary and the United States.
+The Center for European Policy Analysis (CEPA), together with The Hungary Foundation (HIF), is pleased to announce the fourth call for applications for the Andrássy National Security Fellowship – a six-month fellowship program aimed at cultivating the next generation of Hungarian strategic thinkers committed to strengthening ties between Hungary and the United States.

 Fellows will also work with core CEPA staff on a full spectrum of think tank processes including, policy briefings, brainstorming sessions, networking, and program planning and administration.
+The

 HOW TO APPLY

 We invite applications from individuals with the following qualifications:

 – Young professionals holding Hungarian citizenship with at least four years of relevant work experience, or post-graduate scholars with at least 2 years of focused research;